andreykiv/JavaAngularBootcamp/README.md

 Each of the exercices follows the MVC architecture which consists of three clearly defined parts of a program which are models, controller and views.
 Views doesn't have any logic implemnented but only a visual part that user is interacting with.
 Controller connects the logic of the app with the views.
-Finally, models represent data of the app and methods that allow to interact with that data.
+Finally, models represent the data of an app with it's methods that allow to interact with that data.
 Each of the models is divided by three parts:
 - DAO (data access object) is the part where the methods that allow interact with the database are defined.
 - DTO (data transfer object) a part where each of the data entities is represented by it's own class.
 - Service - methods of validators that validate the inputs of the user before sending it to DAO.

-Within models package there is also included Connection which is the part that represents the connection with the database.
+Within models package there is also included Connection package which is the part that represents the connection with the database.

 ```